 At McMillan, we also know that while the gap between women and men caregivers has lessened over the past generation, research shows that women still carry the mainstay of family caregiving responsibilities.
 McMillan is committed to leading the way towards bridging this gap for women in law firms.
 We provide parental support to assist expectant and new parents with managing their new family dynamics and professional responsibilities, including a toolkit and a mentor to help them easily enter into their parental leave and enjoy their time while planning a smooth transition back to work once the parental leave concludes.
 New mothers also receive several paid coaching sessions with an external consultant to assist with transition and reintegration issues.
+McMillan also provides lawyers and business professionals, on an individual basis, flexible work arrangements to meet other personal needs.
 Throughout life’s milestones, women at McMillan LLP are poised to succeed.

 Are you interested in joining McMillan?
 View our lawyer, legal support or professional business roles here.

 Get updates delivered right to your inbox.
 You can unsubscribe at any time.